YogiHalagunaki/Data-Science-GenAI-Solutions/Small LM Chat Bot FastAPI/README.md

-# 🧠 Small LM Chatbot API
+# 🧠 Small LM Chatbot FastAPI
-    - FastAPI

 This project provides a FastAPI-based interface for running Small Language Models (SLMs) like Qwen, LLaMA, and Gemma locally.
 You can download, load, chat with, unload, and delete models using simple REST API endpoints.

 ---